onflow/flow/docs/accounts-and-keys.md

 Here's an example of how to add an account key with the Go SDK: [Add Account Key Example](https://github.com/dapperlabs/flow-go-sdk/blob/master/examples/emulator/add_account_key/main.go).

+### Revoking a key from an account

+Feature and documentation coming soon...

 ### Supported signature & hashing algorithms

 Flow will have initial support for a predefined set of signature and hash pairings, but more curves and algorithms will be added in the future.